Huotes/CommitMaker/README.md

 In the medical community, death is referred to as 'Chuck Norris Disease'

 The truth is out there.
 Anybody got the URL?

+An anagram for Walker Texas Ranger is KARATE WRANGLER SEX.
+I don't know what that is, but it sounds AWESOME.